allenai/vessel-detection-viirs/readme.md

 ### Performance

-- Real-time latency is measured from the time that the light is emmitted by a vessel and when we ultimately show the deteceted vessel to our users.
+- Real-time latency is measured from the time that the light is emitted by a vessel and when we ultimately show the detected vessel to our users.
 In our plaftorm, we obvserve an average latency of 2 hours from a ship emitting light to when we surface that data to our users.
 The latency is determined primarily by the time required to downlink the data to NASA's servers.
 Our processing time is < 1 second.

 ## Model architecture